MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 ```
 >

+##Relative node position

 This code retrieves the current screen position for each ground sprite.
 Since the ground sprites aren't children of the *GameScene*, you need to convert their relative position inside the *scrollLayer* to *GameScene* co-ordinate space using the `convertpoint(...)` method.

-> [info]
-> @todo This could do with a nice illustration

-Once you have the position, you check if a ground sprite is off the screen.
-If that is the case, you move it to the right of the other ground sprite.
-You calculate the new position for the node in *GameScene* space and then have to convert this back to *scrollLayer* space.
+Once you have this world space position, you check if the ground sprite is outside of the the screen.
+If so then move it to the right edge of the screen.
+You calculate the new position for the node in *GameScene* (world space) and then convert this back to get the relative position in *scrollLayer* space.

 This creates the ground's endless repeating effect.

-If you run the game now, the ground will scroll endlessly as the bunny moves about.
+Run the game...
+The ground should now scroll for eternity.
+This is hard to test :]

 #Summary

-You learnt to create a scrolling world, don't worry if you don't get relative node conversion straight away, it can be confusing at first.
-This sets the scene up nicely for adding our game obstacles which our bunny will need to jump through.
+The game now has a sense of movement, you've learnt:

+- To create an endless scrolling mechanic
+- Convert object positions between different node spaces

+In the next chapter it's time to add the challenge of obstacles.